andersonmemory/ai-rpg/README.md

 Just tell the character's filename (without specifying the path), it defaults to ``src/characters`` for example ``john_doe.txt`` and now you just need to describe what happened.

+## ❓ Why this project does exist?

+The rise of AI in TTRPGs, popularized by creators like DougDoug, showed me how incredible these experiences could be.

+However, existing AI tools presented three major obstacles for me:

+- They require high-end, powerful computers (and I don't have a good one).

+- They rely on expensive paid APIs (and I don't want to pay for them).

+- I wanted my own custom experience based on the easy-to-manage Dominus System.

+That's why I created AI-RPG for Dominus.
+My goal was to build a **cost-effective, lightweight, and custom solution** to bring the power of AI-driven role-playing to myself—and now to anyone else who faces the same challenges!